 However, research projects involving the Food and Drug Administration-regulated research or that include physical or physiologic interventions involving more than minimal risk may not be referred to IRB-02, and projects involving VAHCS must be reviewed by IRB-03.

-Before a research project involving human subjects starts subject recruitment and/or data collection, it must be reviewed and approved by a University of Iowa Institutional Review Board (IRB).
+Before a research project involving human subjects starts subject recruitment and/or data collection, it must be reviewed and approved by a University of Iowa Institutional Review Board (IRB) or an HRPP designated external IRB.

 4.B.i IRB-01

-All research projects involving human subjects which do not meet the criteria for review by Western Institutional Review Board are reviewed by IRB-01 (identified as IRB-01-NR by Department of Health and Human Services, indicating no restriction) when any of the following conditions apply:
+All research projects involving human subjects are reviewed by IRB-01 (identified as IRB-01-NR by Department of Health and Human Services, indicating no restriction) when any of the following conditions apply:

 The study is conducted in or involves patients or staff of University of Iowa Health Care.